moonlight-mod/moonlight-mod.github.io/src/content/docs/ext-dev/official-repository.md

 }
 ```

-`repository` must be a valid HTTPS Git URL. `commit` must be a valid commit in that repository. `scripts` is an array of pnpm scripts to build your project - for repositories using the sample extension, this will be `build` and `repo`. `artifact` is the location of the output file - for repositories using the sample extension, this will be `repo/<extension id>.asar`.
+`repository` must be a valid HTTPS Git URL. `commit` must be a valid commit in that repository. `scripts` is an array of pnpm scripts to build your project - for repositories using the official build script, this will be `build` and `repo`. `artifact` is the location of the output file - for repositories using the sample extension, this will be `repo/<extension id>.asar`.

 ## Adoption rules